Stable v3.13.0

 Legacy Text Matching (Deprecated)

-USING_SQL and USING_SQL_CONTAINS are still functional but deprecated in favour of semantic matching.
+USING_SQL and USING_SQL_CONTAINS are still parsed and functional but deprecated in favour of semantic matching.

-USING_SQLExact match after normalization (backticks stripped, whitespace collapsed, table.**)
+USING_SQL Exact match after normalization (backticks stripped, whitespace collapsed)

 EXPECT HTTP